LLP vs LLC

 For the benefits of limited liability and tax considerations, most small businesses register as LLCs.
 But, depending on the state of operation, tax laws may vary unfavorably for LLCs — an important consideration.
 For professional groups of at least two people, though, LLPs may offer the better option.

-Is LLP the same as LLC?
+Is an LLP the same as an LLC?

 No. A limited liability company (LLC) is a business structure that works well for a wide range of businesses, whether they have a single member or multiple members.
-A limited liability partnership (LLP) is a business structure that typically caters to a specific group of professions.
-Some states limit LLP ownership to licensed professionals, such as the owners of a law firm, medical practice, or real estate agency.

 If your top priority is flexibility for tax purposes, an LLC may provide the better, long-term choice for your business because it enables you to elect an S corp or C corp tax status.
 If you’re more concerned about financial or legal risks due to a partner’s actions, consider forming an LLP.